Lucky-Tsuma/BE-Summary/README.md

 -   Your host machine has some ports available as well that you could open for some applications.
 -   You nned to create _binding_ between your container port and host machine's port.
 -   On the redis example, you could bind the different versions to different ports on the host machine.
--   Use the command below for port binding:
+-   Use this command for port binding:
     `docker run -p<host_port>:<container_port> <image_name>`
 -   In detach mode:
     `docker run -d -p<host_port>:<container_port> <image_name>`